 New assets and upgrade/expansion of existing assets are identified from various sources such as councillor or customer/community requests, proposals identified by strategic plans or partnerships with other organisations.
-Candidate proposals are inspected to verify need and to develop preliminary CAPEX and OPEX estimates.
+Candidate proposals are inspected to verify need and to develop preliminary Capital expenditure and Operational expenditure estimates.
 Verified proposals are ranked by priority and available funds and scheduled in future works programmes.
 The priority ranking criteria is detailed in the respective asset management plans.